yannbelief/php-form-helper/README.md

 Methods of FormHelper
 ---
-I list down all the methods in the class `FormHelper`, thoese methods are also avaible to all subclasses that inherit it.
+I list down all the methods in the class `FormHelper`, thoese methods are also availble to all subclasses that inherit it.

 **Input Declaration**